MutSeqR: General Visualization

 plot_bubbles is used to visually represent the

-given group is represented by a bubble whose size is scaled on either
+bubble whose size is scaled on either the alt_depth or the

-versus serveral moderately recurrent mutations.
+moderately expanded mutations.

 Plots can be facetted by user-defined groups, and bubbles can be coloured by any variable of interest to help discern patterns in mutation recurrence.